Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Reinforcement Learning for Natural Image Tasks

-A key issue to address is what information to include in a state.
-Any state that includes all necessary information for optimal control is called a \emph{sufficient statistic} \citep{bert}.
-A natural image $\phi_k$ is a sufficient statistic, provided $U_k(i),p_{ij}(u)$, and $g_k(i,u,j)$ in Eq.~(\ref{parametricmin}) depend on $i$ or $j$ only through $\phi_k(i)$ or $\phi_{k+1}(j)$, respectively.
-The optimal policy can then be written as

-where $\bar{\mu}_k$ is some appropriate function.
-The most striking consequence of $\phi_k$ as a sufficient statistic is the form the transition probabilities now take:
+Optimal control with natural image sequences requires a slight modification of this general framework.
+The key consideration is now what information to include in a state to allow for optimal decision making.
+Any state that includes all necessary information for optimal control is called a \emph{sufficient statistic} \citep{bert2}.
+The main assumption we make here is that an image forms a sufficient statistic.
+In this case, each state $i\in S$ in an optimal control task is now given by an image (or image representation) $\phi(i)\in \bar{S}$; where $\bar{S}\subset \mathbb{R}^p$ so that each image is represented as a $p$-dimensional vector.
+An image is a sufficient statistic if $U_k(i),p_{ij}(u)$, and $g_k(i,u,j)$ in (\ref{exact}) depend on $i$ or $j$ only through $\phi(i)$ or $\phi(j)$, respectively.
+In other words, the index $i$ now only denotes a particular image in the modified framework and is not part of the information required for optimal control.
+For example, a striking consequence of $\phi(i)$ as a sufficient statistic is the form the transition probabilities now take:

-so that given a current image $\phi_k(i)$, selecting control $u$ leads to a new image $\phi_{k+1}(j)$ at the next time period (with some probability).
-Therefore, the transition probabilities describe an ``image generator".
-We derive a simple image generator in the next section.
+so that given image $\phi(i)$, selecting control $u$ leads to image $\phi(j)$ with probability $\bar{p}(\phi(j)|\phi(i),u)$.
+Therefore, a controllable Markov chain now becomes an ``image generator" when it is used to generate new samples according to $\phi(j)\sim\bar{p}(.|\phi(i),u)$.
+We present a simple ``image generator" in the next section.
+The main consequence of $\phi(i)$ as a sufficient statistic is that the optimal policy is now written as